Remember when you could go see a superhero movie without it turning into a political rally? Those were the days.

 Aristotle believed a story needs PITY, FEAR, and CATHARSIS.

 Not one moment did I feel fear for Captain Marvel.
-She was just too … perfect, and never placed in a position of vulnerability or weakness.
+She was just too … perfect, and never placed in a position of vulnerability or weakness, and that was a great detriment to the film.
+All her solutions to problems are blunt-hit them, or blast them.

-She is, admittedly, shown falling and getting back up again in flashback in an inspirational moment … but it isn’t part of the present story.
+She is, admittedly, shown falling and getting back up again in flashback in an inspirational moment … but it isn’t part of the present story, and felt jarring.

-The narrative does everything to make sure there are no surprises in store for you.
+The narrative does everything to make sure there are no surprises in store.
 You aren’t discovering anything new with Carol Danvers – you know it before she does.

 But I have hope that we can get a good linear origin story.

-BUT WAIT!
-THERE IS POLITICAL COMMENTARY!!!
-(JUST NOT WHAT YOU WERE EXPECTING)
+THERE IS POLITICAL COMMENTARY (JUST NOT WHAT YOU WERE EXPECTING)

 This movie really didn’t feel like a movie about female empowerment – at least, not to the degree of what was going on behind the scenes.